russHyde/mast-shiny/README.md

   number of inputs/widgets as arguments
 - [Sh] input functions: See Ch3 for the choices of input-function, and the html elements that they correspond to
-- [Sh] output functions: eg, verbatimTextOutput, tableOutput
+- [Sh] output functions: See Ch3 for the choices of output-function.
 - [Sh] layout, input, output functions evaluate to html
 - [Sh] in server function, add recipes for how to update the output based on (changes in) the input; the dependencies are encoded implicitly